 Grace turns to leave after a half-hello.
-Those weedy boll weevils and the smirky lizards are witnesses to her behavior.
+Those weedy weevils and smirky lizards are witnesses.
 They see it when he pats her on the butt by way of good-bye.
 They hear her blurt out an “oh!”

 The weevils chuckle.
 A lizard says, “see you now, Grace.”
-The lizard has a wicked, sweaty smile.
+The lizard has a sweaty smile.

 One Friday after choir practice, he’s by himself.
 The bottles of whiskey and beer are out, but the place is empty.

 “Well… Grace.”
 There’s a certain sadness about the eyes.

 His eyes—what color are his eyes?
 Are they black?

 “Well… Okay.”
 Already she’s running out of subjects, lost.
 The silence, the gaps, and the dizziness—it’s here again.
 Again, too, she’s lost in observations: He’s left-handed, which makes him somehow vulnerable.
 His hand has a sort-of shake, a tremor, and his forearm: is that a tattoo?

 “What’s it like?”